blorm-network/ZerePy/README.md

-   configure-connection hyperbolic # For Hyperbolic configure-connection groq       # For GROQ configure-connection together   # For Together AI
+   configure-connection hyperbolic # For Hyperbolic configure-connection groq       # For GROQ configure-connection together   # For Together AI configure-connection perplexity # For Perplexity configure-connection firecrawl  # For Firecrawl
    ```

 2. Use `list-connections` to see all available connections and their status